-Converged Interconnect The network (generally gigabit Ethernet) that connects a CCAP-Core to an RPD.
+Converged Interconnect The network (generally gigabit Ethernet) that connects a CCAP Core to an RPD.

 Customer Premises Equipment at the end user's premises; may be provided by the service provider.
 Equipment (CPE)

 Data Rate Throughput, data transmitted in units of time usually in bits per second (bps).

 Ratio of two power levels expressed mathematically as $dB = 10log{10}(P{OUT}/P{IN})$.
-Decibels (dB)

-Decibel-Millivolt (dBmV)

-Unit of RF power expressed in decibels relative to 1 millivolt, where dBmV = $20\log{10}(\text{value in mV/1 mV}).$
+Decibels (dB) Decibel-Millivolt Unit of RF power expressed in decibels relative to 1 millivolt, where dBmV = the RPD, as well as the RF transmissions from the RPD to the CM.

+(dBmV) $20\log{10}(\text{value in mV/1 mV}).$

 Downstream (DS) 1.
 Transmissions from CMTS to CM.
-This includes transmission from the CCAP-Core to the RPD, as well as the RF transmissions from the RPD to the CM.
+This includes transmission from the CCAP Core to